uptrace/bun-docs/docs/guide/fixtures.md

 ## Creating fixtures

 A fixture is a plain YAML file with the ability to use [text/template](https://golang.org/pkg/text/template/) expressions to generate values.
+Bun unmarshals YAML data into Go models using [yaml.v3](https://gopkg.in/yaml.v3) and then saves the model in a database.

 Here is how a fixture for a User model might look like:

 ```yaml
 - model: User